crusoexia/FEE-weekly/clean-architecture/what-is-architecture/what-is-architecture.md

 ---

-# What does an architect do?
+# What does a software architect do?

+* A programmer; and continues to be a programmer; they are best programmers.
+* Guide the rest of the team toward a design that maximized productivity.

 ---